mNEXSPIKE DEMONSTRATED A ROBUST IMMUNE RESPONSE1

 (95% Cl)

-Analysis Limitation: This endpoint was not powered for statistical analysis and should be considered descriptive only.
+Analysis limitation: This endpoint was not powered for statistical analysis and should be considered descriptive only.
 Therefore, results require cautious interpretation and could represent chance findings.

 Stay on top of the latest advancements